YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > ${actionName} should not be modeled as an association.

-> ${actionName} does not need be modeled as part of a domain model.

 Level 4: Resource response with Reference:

 > Please review the [domain modeling lecture](https://mycourses2.mcgill.ca/) to know which concepts should be a part of a domain model.